alien4cloud/alien4cloud.github.io/documentation/getting_started/lamp_stack.markdown

 image on your targeted cloud based on it.

 {% note %}
-Please be sure you have an image on your cloud based on Ubuntu 14.04.
+We assume that you have an image on your cloud based on Ubuntu 14.04 distribution.
 {% endnote %}

 # BlockStorage